mscherotter/express-analytics/README.md

 ### Testing Add-on

-1. build and start Azure Function for testing locally at `http://localhost:7071` or similar endpoint.
-2. Use the free [NGrok](https://ngrok.com/) to make a HTTPS gateway to the localhost endpoint: `ngrok http http://localhost:7071 --host-header=localhost`
+1. Start the Azure function with these [setup instructions](azure-function/readme.md)
-3. Modify the devEndpoint parameter in the ExpressAnalytics constructor to have the NGrok URL
+2. Modify the devEndpoint parameter in the [ExpressAnalytics constructor](sample-add-on/src/ui/components/App.ts) to have the NGrok URL from step 1.
-4. Build and run the add-on:
+3. Build and run the add-on:

 #### Running the add-on